Yosemite Itinerary: How to Spend 1 to 5 Days

 Firefall/Horsetail Fall

-Every year in late February, people come from all over the globe for a chance to see this incredible natural phenomenon.
+Every year in late February, people come from all over the globe for a chance to see this rare natural phenomenon.
 The brilliance of the waterfall pouring down from El Capitan can turn fiery orange in the sunset with just the right combination of factors.

 Yosemite Firefall